The Magic Leap 2 AR headset is a solid step forward

 Part of the reason the headset is so light is because like the Magic Leap 1, it offloads the processors and battery to a “puck” device that clips to the user’s belt or pocket.
 The headset connects to the puck with a wire.
 There’s also a hand controller that you use to navigate and control 3D content.

 The 3D imagery I saw while wearing the headset had impressive clarity and richness of color.
 The text in the menus floating in front of me was sharp and easy to read.
-It also has the largest field of view I’ve seen in an AR headset, at 70%.
-That’s considerably larger than that of the HoloLens 2, which is 54% on the diagonal.
+It also has the largest field of view I’ve seen in an AR headset, at 70 degrees.
+That’s considerably larger than that of the HoloLens 2, which is 52 degrees on the diagonal.

 Magic Leap’s engineers have done some important work with dimming technology that further enhances the crispness of the graphics.
 While VR glasses create a dark, closed-in environment, AR glasses are completely open–they let in all the light from the world in front of you.
 The digital 3D imagery projected by the lenses has to compete with that light.
 In high-light environments (rooms with big windows, for example) this can reduce the clarity of the digital 3D imagery.
 It can also make it hard to project digital images that contain true black.